PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 - The user will have keyboard shortcuts to navigate and edit a prediction
 - The user will be able to register additional providers when desired
 - The user may customize the color of a prediction to support accessibility needs
-- The user will be able to search history for similar predictions

 Non-goals:

 - Due to the relatively short length of a session compared to your PSReadline history, PowerShell session history is not part of the historical suggestion
+- The extension framework doesn't allow a plugin implementation to call into the Runspace where PSReadLine is running when providing predictive suggestions.
 - VSCode implementation.
 We agree this is important for a consistent experience and are working to bring this feature in a future release, but the user experience for VS Code is outside the scope of this RFC.